Funder: Robert Wood Johnson Foundation

 V. Increasing Access to Support: Medicaid Support of Virtual Home Visiting

 Speakers: Janell Troutman, MSN, RN, Health Policy Nurse Analyst, Medicaid Program, Michigan Department of Health & Human Services and Dan Thompson, Manager, Perinatal and Infant Health Section, Michigan Department of Health and Human Services

-The Michigan team will discuss their cross-agency development of a virtual maternal-infant home visiting program.
+The Michigan team discussed their cross-agency development of a virtual maternal-infant home visiting program.

 VI.
 Moderated Q&A

 Moderator: Cathy Bodkin, LCSW, MHA, Sr. Technical Assistance Specialist, ZERO TO THREE and Lindsay Usry, MPH, Director of Infant and Early Childhood Mental Health Strategy, ZERO TO THREE